JohnKiwols/FirstRepository/README.md

 # FirstRepository
 This is a test repository.
-John Might store misc files here occasionally for entertainment of business.
+John Might store misc files here occasionally for entertainment or business.